Enlarged pores are more common than you may think. They affect both men and women of all ages.

 By heating up collagen to promote collagen regeneration, enlarged pores and shallow acne scars can improve.
 We offer laser treatments in our office that can help minimize large pores.

 Microneedling is also a great way to reduce the size of pores.
-Eclipse MicroPen® creates a fresher appearance and glow to the skin.
-It’s the most advanced medical-grade automated micro-needling device on the market.
 Tiny needles create controlled micro-injuries to the skin to aid in the production of collagen and elastin.
 The skin’s repair process results in a thicker epidermis with a softer appearance of wrinkles.
-Eclipse MicroPen® also creates micro-channels, which allow the skin to absorb topical gels, creams and serums more effectively, enhancing the deeper layers of the skin.
+In addition, microneedling creates micro-channels, which allow the skin to absorb topical gels, creams and serums more effectively, enhancing the deeper layers of the skin.